Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/PRESENTATION.md

 #### Size of Original Message

 After the padding bits, the size of the original message needs to be formatted into the input.
 The size value is represented by the last 128 bits of each block.
 This is why there is an input message length limitation.
-The largest number that can be represented using 128 bits is the value $`2^(128) - 1`$.
-Because of the necessary padding bit, the actual maximum size would be reduced to $`2^(128) - 2`$.
+The largest number that can be represented using 128 bits is the value $`2^{128} - 1`$.
+Because of the necessary padding bit, the actual maximum size would be reduced to $`2^{128} - 2`$.
 Despite this limit, it won't be a problem for a majority of users because of the enormity of the number.

 ![Input Formatting](presentation_imgs/pic1.jpg)

+### Hash buffer

+The algorithm of SHA-512 is designed in such a way that blocks will have to depend on results of previous blocks.

+Hence a *hash buffer* of length 8 (with indexes a, b, c, d, e, f, g, and h) is used to store these intermediate results.
+The last intermediate result will be used to form the output of the SHA-512 algorithm.

+What about the very first block?
+What values will that block use, since there's no previous processing to yield hash values?

+This problem is easily solved by initializing default values in the hash buffer.
+The constants in hexadecimal are as follows:

+a = 0x6a09e667f3bcc908
+b = 0xbb67ae8584caa73b
+c = 0x3c6ef372fe94f82b
+d = 0xa54ff53a5f1d36f1
+e = 0x510e527fade682d1
+f = 0x9b05688c2b3e6c1f
+g = 0x1f83d9abfb41bd6b
+h = 0x5be0cd19137e2179

 ### Sources